-Every provider, including FFN providers, is considered self-employed and is not considered an employee of the State of South Carolina.
+All providers, including FFN providers, are considered independent business owners and are not considered an employee of the State of South Carolina.
 Therefore, it is the responsibility of the provider to pay applicable taxes on all money earned.

 5.6.2 Provider Passwords